-G. Construction of Empirical Models
+F. Construction of Empirical Models

-- 1. Estimate failure time and loss distributions using: - a.
-Kaplan-Meier estimator, including approximations for large data sets - b.
-Nelson-Åalen estimator - c.
-Kernel density estimators - 2.
-Estimate the variance of estimators and confidence intervals for failure time and loss distributions. - 3.
-Estimate failure time and loss distributions with the Cox proportional hazards model and other basic models with covariates. - 4.
-Apply the following concepts in estimating failure time and loss distribution: - a.
-Unbiasedness - b.
-Consistency - c.
+- 1. Estimate failure time and loss distributions using:

+- a.
+Kaplan-Meier estimator, including approximations for large data sets

+- b.
+Nelson-Åalen estimator

+- c.
+Kernel density estimators

+- 2. Estimate the variance of estimators and confidence intervals for failure time and loss distributions.

+- 3. Apply the following concepts in estimating failure time and loss distribution:

+- a.
+Unbiasedness

+- b.
+Consistency

+- c.
 Mean squared error

-H. Construction and Selection of Parametric Models
+G. Construction and Selection of Parametric Models

 - 1. Estimate the parameters of failure time and loss distributions using:

 - a.
 Maximum likelihood

 - b.
 Method of moments

 - c.
 Percentile matching

 - d.
 Bayesian procedures

 - 2. Estimate the parameters of failure time and loss distributions with censored and/or truncated data using maximum likelihood.

 - 3. Estimate the variance of estimators and the confidence intervals for the parameters and functions of parameters of failure time and loss distributions.

 - 4. Apply the following concepts in estimating failure time and loss distributions:

 - a.
 Unbiasedness

 - b.
 Asymptotic unbiasedness

 - c.
 Consistency

 - d.
 Mean squared error

 - e.
-Uniform minimum variance
+Uniform minimum variance unbiased

 - 5. Determine the acceptability of a fitted model and/or compare models using:

 - a.
 Graphical procedures

 - b.
 Kolmogorov-Smirnov test

 - c.
 Anderson-Darling test

 - d.
 Chi-square goodness-of-fit test

 - e.
 Likelihood ratio test

+- f.
+Schwarz Bayesian Criterion

-I. Credibility
+H. Credibility